nikomatsakis/rfcs/text/0000-projection-and-lifetimes.md

 #### Fns, trait objects, and lifetimes

-The reason that this change is not entirely backwards compatible is that the older rules for when `<Type>: 'a` holds were somewhat more subtle.
+The reason that this change is not entirely backwards compatible is that the older rules for when `T: 'a` holds for some type `T` were somewhat more subtle.
 The older rules reasoned about what kinds of data was actually reachable, and ensured that all of this data outlived `'a`, but they did not impose restrictions on parts of the type that don't represent reachable data.

 The difference between the old and new rules is easiest to see with a fn type.
 Previously, `fn(&'x i32): 'static` would *always* hold, even